jbriscoe1/git-github/README.md

    - call "git add %filename%" or if there are multiple new files in red or modified files call "git add -A"; now all of these are added to the index and can be committed
    - check if they have been added to the index with "git status";  if they are green they were all indexed Commit
-   - to commit all the files call "git commit -a -m "adding 3 files together"; "-m" must be in commmand line (if message window opens press i for insert, type message, press esc, enter :x!, hit enter
+   - to commit all the files call "git commit -a -m "adding 3 files together"; "-m" must be in commmand line (if message window opens press i for insert, type message, press esc, enter :x!, hit enter) when committing pushing or pulling

+4. Parallel Development and Branching
+   How  to create different branches (allows you to duplicate a git folder and files from the master and work on them without disrupting the original files)
+   - call "git branch %branchname%"; creates the branch
+   - call "git checkout %branchname%"; switches into whatever branch name you call that you have created Files can now be added (from your local repo library) using "git add %filename%
+   - call "ls"; shows a list of all the filenames in the branch you are in; if you "git checkout master" and "ls" they will not have any of the new files you have added to the other branch